 Fish frying businesses can access fish and shellfish industry framework based apprenticeships in Wales, Northern Ireland and Scotland.
 In England the available apprenticeships are standards-based production chef apprenticeships.

-Blackpool and the Fylde College and HIT Training both have experience of supporting apprentices in fish and chip shops with these standards.
+HIT Training has experience of supporting apprentices in fish and chip shops with these standards.

 For more information view the fish frier apprenticeships webpage.